-On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issued guidance that temporarily extended the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019, which was deemed a national emergency on March 1, 2020 (the "National Emergency").
+On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issued guidance that temporarily extended the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with COVID-19, which was deemed a national emergency on March 1, 2020 (the "National Emergency").
 To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed during the National Emergency.
-The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
-The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency as described above ("Agencies' deadline").
+The Agencies' extended deadline will end on the earlier of (i) one year from your original deadline or (ii) your original time limit after the end of the National Emergency ("Agencies' deadline").

-Notification Deadline Extension: If you have a COBRA-qualifying event and your initial or secondary qualifying event deadline falls within the National Emergency and you are required to provide notice related to the qualifying event, you have up to the Agencies' deadline noted above to notify the Plan.
+Notification Deadline Extension: If you have a COBRA-qualifying event and your initial or secondary qualifying event deadline falls within the National Emergency and you are required to provide notice related to the qualifying event, you have until the Agencies' deadline to notify the Plan.

 Enrollment Deadline Extension: If you become eligible for COBRA, you have a 60-day initial enrollment period.
-If your enrollment deadline falls within the National Emergency, you have up to the Agencies' deadline noted above to enroll in COBRA.
+If your enrollment deadline falls within the National Emergency, you have until the Agencies' deadline to enroll in COBRA.

-Who Is Covered19
+Who Is Covered